plausible/docs/docs/filters-segments.md

 <img alt="Exclude traffic" src={useBaseUrl('img/exclude-traffic.png')} />

-### Group your pages
+### Group relevant pages, marketing campaigns and more

 Want to group all your blog posts and analyze the traffic to the blog separately from the rest of your site?
 Or exclude traffic that has visited a specific section of your site such as your logged in pages or your order confirmation page?
+Or do you want to group all the traffic from a specific set of marketing camapigns?

-You can group pages by using the "**Filter**" button.
-The "**Page**" menu within the filter button includes option "**contains**".
+You can group pages, sources, campaigns and more by using the "**Filter**" button.
+For instance, the "**Page**" menu within the filter button includes option "**contains**".
 Put any specific keyword to group all of your pages that contain that keyword.

-You can also group dynamically created URLs with an asterisk `*`.
-For instance, you can track Woocommerce checkout pages for your ecommerce store like this: `/checkout/order-received/*`.

 :::note
 Would you like your grouped pages to be permanently displayed in your dashboard?
 You can do so by using [pageview goals](pageview-goals.md).